-Over the next 3 years (2012-2015), the Human Connectome Project (HCP) will be scanning 1,200 healthy adult subjects on the same MRI scanner using the same protocol for every subject.
-Data is being released quarterly, starting with this Q1 release.
+Over the next 3 years (2012-2015), the Human Connectome Project (HCP) is scanning 1,200 healthy adult subjects on the same MRI scanner using the same protocol for every subject.
+We began our planned quarterly releases of data with the Q1 release (March 2013) and are continuing with the current Q3 release.
 Our goal is to map region-to-region structural and functional connections of the human brain: the "human connectome."

 Our target number is 1,200 healthy adults, ages 22-35 (~100 scanned/quarter), whose race/ethnicity is representative of the US population.
 We are recruiting twins and their non-twin siblings in order to enable research on the variability and heritability of brain structure and connectivity.

 HCP datasets are collected from each participant during a 2 day visit to Washington University that includes a demographic survey, behavioral tests, and up to 5 MRI scan sessions that include structural, functional (resting state and task) and diffusion imaging.
 We follow a Standard Operating Procedure for data collection and use the same Imaging Protocols for every participant.

 Several types of data are available in this release: